 The Oesterdam nourishment is located in the south-eastern part of the Oosterschelde, and constructed in October till November 2013 (see also Chapter 2).
 In this part of the Oosterschelde the mean low tide is -1.56 m NAP, and the mean high-tide is 1.81 m NAP, and the springtides are: -1.67 m NAP and + 2.04 m NAP (gauge station Bergsediepsluis West).
-This means that the study location has a meso-tidal regime (tidal range 2 to 4 m; Davies,
+This means that the study location has a meso-tidal regime (tidal range 2 to 4 m; Davies, 1964), and at natural conditions without human interference the area will be characterized as a mixed energy tidal bay.
+But since the realisation of the Oesterdam in 1986 (Figure 1-1) this part of the Oosterschelde became cut off from the Markiezaat, an area of 1000 ha.
+This had a strong influence on the horizontal tide (flow velocity), because the exchange of water between the basin west from the Oesterdam and the Markiezaat stopped.
+Due to the construction of the storm surge barrier and compartment dams, like the Oesterdam, the Oosterschelde transformed to a so-called wave-dominated (unfilled) tidal bay (Martinius & Van den Berg, 2011).
+This is also the case in the study area: morphological processes are strongly dominated by wave action (generated by wind), and wave related currents.

-1 Rijkswaterstaat is an agency within the Ministry of Infrastructure and Environment dealing with the execution of public works.
+&lt;sup>1 Rijkswaterstaat is an agency within the Ministry of Infrastructure and Environment dealing with the execution of public works.